monyarm/NovelVM/doc/docportal/advanced_topics/understand_audio.rst

 For a look at the evolution of PC audio, see `this video on YouTube <https://www.youtube.com/watch?v=a324ykKV-7Y>`_, or `this excellent post <http://www.oldskool.org/sound/pc>`_.

-Many of these old-school audio devices can be emulated by ScummVM:
+Many of these old-school audio devices can be emulated by NovelVM:

 - PC Speaker: emulates the built-in PC speaker.
 This is mostly supported by older games, and was the only option before sound cards became widely used.